top of page

 i.
 Participants must keep their entry information private for their own protection to mitigate bias.

-iv.
+iii.
 The Writer's Workout requests one-time, nonexclusive, serial publishing rights with worldwide distribution to entries placing first through fifth in any scored Event.
 Authors maintain the right to reproduce, distribute, or otherwise make available their creations from any Writer's Games Event, following the Overall winner announcement and conclusion of the portion.

 c.
-Submissions must be formatted using the (modified) Chicago Manual of Style listed on the Writer's Games and Submissions pages and must include appropriate Title Information.
+Submissions must be formatted using the [modified] Chicago Manual of Style listed on the Writer's Games and Submissions pages and must include appropriate Title Information

 1. Submissions disqualified for Title Information still receive feedback and the writer is eligible to win future Events in the portion.